whiprandolph/bestseller/Part 2 - Why Are We So Lost？/07 - Encouraging vs Discouraging Spirituality.md

 Of course, once people have decided to submit, and forgotten what real freedom is like, rulers historically have tricked them into thinking they're free.
 That's why the USA calls itself "the land of the free and home of the brave," and the Christian Bible and Islamic Quran urge Christians and Muslims around the world to believe they are free even while obeying their authorities.
 Focusing on economic "freedom" instead, the Soviet Union's government claimed it was fostering a revolutionary workers' paradise.
 And yet these are all merely different dictatorships, where a few people dictate the law and everyone else is expected to obey it.

 And what are the results of these hurtful religions and ideologies?
 Unhealthy cultures around the world seem "normal" and "just how life is" to countless inhabitants, including Americans, Chinese, Australians, Koreans, and more.
-Most citizens may vote, have unproductive political arguments with neighbors, worry about their life after death, "pray" intensely by thinking thoughts in their head, wait for a prophet to be reborn and save them, or almost anything other than doing the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy cultures_.**
+Most citizens may think they are "good," or trying to "do their part."
+They may take all sorts of unproductive actions, such as voting, having unproductive political arguments with neighbors, worrying about their life after death, "praying" intensely by thinking thoughts in their head, or waiting for a prophet to be reborn and save them.
+People may do almost anything other than doing the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy cultures_.

 ### Authorities Kill or Imprison Our Spiritual Leaders